ElianCordoba/softwareontheroad/src/content/nodejs-jwt-authentication-oauth.md

 }
 ```

-What is important here is the data encoded, you should never send sensitive information about the user.
+The important here is the encoded data, you should never send sensitive information about the user.

-The signature is the 'secret' that is used to generate the JWT, is very important to keep this signature safe, if it gets compromised an attacker could generate tokens on behalf the users and steal their sessions.
+The signature is the 'secret' that is used to generate the JWT, and is very important to keep this signature safe.

+If it gets compromised, an attacker could generate tokens on behalf the users and steal their sessions and.

 <a name="secure-endpoints"></a>